 All roads lead to the Sambadrome on Carnival nights.
-It is advisable to take the subway or a taxi to reach the stadium.
-Admission is around $ 200 for the grand stand, with seating arrangements priced anywhere between $200’s to $1,000.
-However, it is even more fun joining the samba parade.
-To be able to participate in a samba school parade go to one of the tour agencies that specializes in the Carnival.
-For example, Rio.com offers elaborate costumes that are made for the samba schools’ Carnival show.
-Simply purchase a parade ticket and a costume and show up on time at the Sambadrome and you will be able to be an active Carnival participant.
-The costumes will even be delivered right to your hotel room.
+It is advisable to take the subway or our Special Transfer to reach the stadium.
+You can purchase a parade ticket and a costume in our website and show up on time at the Sambadrome and you will be able to be an active Carnival participant.

 A Magic Ball Night At Rio Carnival

-If you are a reveler that is looking for a glamorous night during the Carnival in Rio, you can’t miss the Magic Ball at the chic Copa.
+If you are a reveler that is looking for a glamorous night during the Carnival in Rio, you can’t miss the Magic Ball at the chic Copacabana Palace Hotel.